 Near the end of the class period, two students sat with their heads together.
 Ms. Sneed listened in as one struggled to make generalizations.
 “Heat energy came from motion.
 We saw that in the cup and rubbing our hands together.
 But the flashlight was different.
 The lightbulb gave off heat.”
 He tapped his pencil thoughtfully.
 “So I guess heat happens when a different form of energy converts to thermal energy.”

 Ms. Sneed nodded her head and smiled.
-Inquiry sure made kids think!
+The inquiry required for these thermal energy activities sure made kids think!

 How Does Heat Travel?

-The following day, Ms. Sneed’s class was ready for the second lab.
+The following day, Ms. Sneed’s class was ready for the second of eight heat activities.
 “Today’s lab will be brief,” she said.
 “When you’re finished, watch the related video.
 I think you’ll like it.”

 Once again, the teacher moved around the classroom as her students worked.
 “The ice cube is making my hand cold,” one girl said.